dssimmons-codes/AMDAT/Manual/developer_documentation.md

 > ([trajectory.h](../src/trajectory.h), [trajectory.cpp](../src/trajectory.cpp))

-> Stores information about a particle, molecule, or point and its trajectory through time (stores an array of coordinates)
+> Stores information about a particle, molecule, or point and its trajectory through time (stores an array of coordinates).

 ### 4. class atom_trajectory

 > ([atom_trajectory.h](../src/atom_trajectory.h), [atom_trajectory.cpp](../src/atom_trajectory.cpp))

-> Stores information about an atom (particle) and its trajectory through time (stores an array of coordinates)
+> Stores information about an atom (particle) and its trajectory through time (stores an array of coordinates).

 ### 5. class molecule

 > ([molecule.h](../src/molecule.h), [molecule.cpp](../src/molecule.cpp))

-> Stores information about a molecule, its substituent atoms (stored in arrays) and in some cases the center-of-mass trajectory of the molecule
+> Stores information about a molecule, its substituent atoms (stored in arrays) and in some cases the center-of-mass trajectory of the molecule.

 ### 6. class system